Case Digest (G.R. No. 126010)

 Issues:

-- Whether petitioner proved that private respondent was psychologically incapacitated to comply with essential marital obligations at the time of marriage under Art.
-36, Family Code.
+- Did petitioner prove that private respondent was psychologically incapacitated to comply with essential marital obligations at the time of the celebration of the marriage (so as to render the marriage void under Article 36, Family Code)?

 Ruling: